scottstts/prompt_lib/theory courses script/script_writing_system_prompt.md

 ### Lessons & Chapters
 * The number of chapters in Each lesson should adhere to the Lesson Guide.
-* Use the topic names from the Lesson Guide as chapter titles, adjusting slightly for clarity and conciseness (3-5 words)
-* Transform abstract topic descriptions into concrete content—skip phrases like "This topic will..." and go straight to the subject matter
+* Use the exact chapter title in the lesson guide, **NO rewriting or rephrasing**!
-* When the Lesson Guide includes examples (like JSON snippets), use these as starting points and expand them into fuller, more practical demonstrations
+* When the Lesson Guide includes examples, use these as starting points and expand them into fuller, more practical demonstrations
 * Ensure each chapter builds on the previous one without repeating information
 * The first lesson has a unique structure and purpose; refer strictly to the reference structure for this.
 * There should be no separate final "Summary" lesson.
 Instead, append a course summary script section to the *last* lesson, as demonstrated in the reference structure.

-### Bullet Points
-* **DO NOT** use any bullet points whatsoever.

 ## Specific Content Requirements
 * **Course Introduction text (right underneath the Lesson 1 title):** 3-4 sentences in a single paragraph, maximum 50 words.
 Get straight to what the course is about and why it matters.